teler-sh/teler-proxy/README.md

 ## Configuration

-If you don't provide a teler WAF configuration file (`-c`/`--conf`), the default configuration will be applied.
+The configuration is provides a comprehensive set of options to fine-tune and tailor the behavior of the teler Web Application Firewall (WAF).
+Through the use of the teler WAF configuration (`-c`/`--conf`), you gain full control over how the WAF operates and responds to incoming traffic.

+In case you opt not to provide a custom configuration file, the teler WAF will seamlessly apply a default configuration, ensuring that your application remains protected with sensible and reasonable settings.

 The default configuration options are presented below in YAML format:

 ```yaml
 excludes: []